Dog Sledding in Quebec: Our Favorite Places

 Dog sledding at Mont-Tremblant

-Located approximately 2 hours northwest of Montreal, Mont-Tremblant is where I had my very first dog sledding experience.
-Let me share my story with you.
-The Kanatha-Aki nature activity center has an excellent reputation, and I have to say that I wasn’t disappointed.
-The center offers a variety of outings suitable for beginners, including introductory courses, 1 to 3-hour walks, day trips, and even multi-day expeditions.
-It’s a complete change of scenery!
+About 2 hours northwest of Montreal, Mont-Tremblant is where I had my very first dog-sledding experience.
+Let me tell you about it.
+The Kanatha-Aki outdoor activity center has an excellent reputation, and I certainly wasn’t disappointed.
+It offers several beginner-friendly options, including introductory sessions, 1- to 3-hour outings, full-day trips, and even multi-day expeditions.
+It feels like a complete escape!

 Where to stay nearby?